Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 ---
 :::note Technical Preview – Foundation for Secure Mobile SDKs
 This Android app showcases Interstellar's secure Web3 account infrastructure and serves as the basis for the upcoming Android and iOS SDKs, currently in active development.

-UI and UX will be significantly refined to reflect our core vision: making the human user the root of trust—not the weakest link—by combining simplicity with the strongest security.

-Powered by the TAVP protocol, this platform lays the groundwork for future improvement including novel cognitive and dynamic behavioral features—essential to counter emerging threats from malware and adversarial AI.
 :::

 :::info Follow-Up – Selective Docs Exploration